-As we are interested in high resolution simulations and validating our model parameterizations with observations over the last decade, we take care to initialize the model as accurately as possible.
-Detailed bedrock topography and ice thickness data in the year 2009 comes from Gogineni et al. (2012); we chose the product because it has 500 m resolution and so matches the highest resolution of our mesh.
-Jakobsson et al. (2012) provides ocean bathymetry data (Fig. 1).
+As we are interested in high-resolution simulations and validating our model parameterizations with observations over the last decade, we take care to initialize the model as accurately as possible.
+Detailed bedrock topography and ice thickness data in the year 2009 come from Gogineni (2012); we chose this product because it has 500 m resolution and so matches the highest resolution of our mesh.
+Jakobsson et al. (2012) provide ocean bathymetry data (Fig. 1).
 In 2004 the floating ice shelf disintegrated, making it a convenient starting point for simulations since we might expect the system to respond differently to forcing when there was a floating ice shelf compared with the situation of ocean forcing along a near-vertical ice cliff.
-This is consistent with the observed good correlation between ocean temperature and flow speed after 2004 but not before.
-The aim of this initialization is to provide a state rather similar to 2004, that is barely retreating on inter-annual scales (Joughin et al., 2010) and small changes of annual mean velocity in the following 3 years.
+This is consistent with the observed good correlation between ocean temperature and flow speed after, but not before, 2004.
+The aim of this initialization is to provide a state rather similar to 2004, i.e., barely retreating on interannual scales (Joughin et al., 2010), and small changes of annual mean velocity in the following 3 years.
+This was performed as follows.